 - Your immigration papers - Confirmation of Permanent Residence or Refugee Decision Letter

-- Your recent Canadian Language Benchmarks results with a referral to Bow Valley College.
+- Your recent Canadian Language Benchmarks results

 - If you studied at another school, you must also bring your LINC certificate

 - If you do not have a benchmark test or referral, you will need to get one from C-LARC.

 Full-time English Language Learning (ELL) and English for Academic Purposes (EAP)

 Permanent residents and refugees may also be eligible for Full-time English Language Learning (ELL).